 Being in a high-pressure situation like a programming interview might have you a little flustered, but work through it.
 Being as clear and specific as possible can help you keep yourself collected.
 “Since programmers work with abstract concepts, speaking clearly and precisely is paramount,” says Chris (Launch School).
 “Though it may not seem like it at first, the vast majority of programming roles are, at the core, social roles.”

-A few of Chris's specific tips to help your interview skills:
+A few of Chris’s specific tips to help your interview skills:

 - “Pay attention to vocabulary, even on seemingly simple concepts.